Visitor Tips and Frequently Asked Questions

 How can I participate as a vendor?
 All vendor opportunities are offered in conjunction with event sponsorship.
 If you are interested in participating in the Festival of Trees & Lights as a business, click here.

 What is new for the 2019 event?
 Each year, our Festival of Trees & Lights committee dreams up new ways to make the event special.
-Stay tuned for announcements on special features for our 30th anniversary event.
+For our 30th anniversary event, guests will enjoy indoor carousel rides ($1 per ride), unique photo opportunities and a few surprises.

 Festival of Trees & Lights